Battle of Gué-à-Tresmes: 28 February action

 Kleist's Prussians rebuilt the bridge over the river Ourcq at Lizy and crossed to the west bank.
 They swung left and moved southwest to the Thérouanne stream.
-Since Sacken had pulled back from Meaux, Marmont and Mortier deduced that Blucher intended to envelop their left flank near Lizy.
+Since Sacken had pulled back from Meaux, Marmont and Mortier deduced that Blücher intended to envelop their left flank near Lizy.
 Therefore, on 28 February the two marshals moved northeast toward Lizy where they knew Kleist spent the previous night.
 Leading Mortier's advanced guard, Vincent bumped into Kleist's forward positions at Gué-à-Tresmes at 4:00 pm.
 Farther west near Étrépilly, Vincent cavalry charged and threw back Katzeler's outpost line.
 The 2nd Old Guard Division under Charles-Joseph Christiani appeared in front of Gué-à-Tresmes and took the Prussian positions under fire with 24 artillery pieces.
 Katzeler had the Haase Combined Fusilier Battalion, the Fusilier Battalion of the 2nd West Prussian Regiment and the Hüllesheim Combined Musketeer Battalion in line to oppose the French.
 Kleist sent the Brandenburg Uhlans to guard Katzeler's left flank while ordering Colonel Blücher's cavalry brigade to support the right flank.

 An artillery duel between French and Prussian cannons followed, during which Kleist formed his 9th and 10th Brigades on both sides of the main highway.
 Christiani sent his 1st Brigade to attack Gué-à-Tresmes in front while the Fusilier-Chasseur Regiment hit the village on the right side.
 The assault was successful in forcing the Linsingen Combined Battalion, the 2nd Silesian Combined Battalion and two more battalions to withdraw from Gué-à-Tresmes.
 As Kleist's corps withdrew to the northeast, the Prussians dismantled the bridge at Lizy.
 Mortier's corps swung to the right to face Lizy while Marmont's corps aggressively plunged after Kleist's men.
 The Prussian 9th Brigade made a stand at Le Plessis-Placy and a charge by one squadron of the Silesian Uhlans managed to stop two pursuing French battalions.

 By midnight Kleist's corps was pushed behind the Gergogne stream.
 Back at Lizy, Mortier repulsed an assault by two regiments from Peter Mikhailovich Kaptzevich's Russian corps.
 Kleist believed that he faced Napoleon because the French soldiers yelled "Vive l'Empereur" (Long live the emperor).
 The French pursuit ended at 1:00 am on 1 March at May-en-Multien.
 By this hour the Prussian 9th Brigade was at Neufchelles and 10th Brigade farther north at Mareuil-sur-Ourcq.
 The Prussians lost 11 officers and 934 rank and file in the battle.
 A long artillery bombardment lasted until the next morning, punctuated by bursts of musketry.
 In this phase of the battle, Russian casualties numbered 400 men, the Prussians lost 150–200 and the French 80 soldiers.
 Historian Digby Smith estimated French losses as 250 and Prussian losses as 1,035 killed, wounded and missing.